tensorflow/docs/site/en/guide/estimators.md

 ## Custom Estimators

-The heart of every Estimator -- whether pre-made or custom -- is its **model function**, which is a method that builds graphs for training, evaluation, and prediction.
+The heart of every Estimator--whether pre-made or custom--is its **model function**, which is a method that builds graphs for training, evaluation, and prediction.
 When you are using a pre-made Estimator, someone else has already implemented the model function.
 When relying